kartoza/docker-qgis-server/README.md

 mounted volume.
 See https://github.com/kartoza/maps.kartoza.com for an example of a project layout that we use to power http://maps.kartoza.com

+An example project folder is provided here for convenience (and we use it for validation testing).

 Accessing the services:

 Simply entering the URL of the docker container with its port number will respond with a valid OGC response if you use this url in QGIS 'add WMS layer' dialog.

 http://192.168.99.101:9999/